Eilat's Coral Beach

 Eilat's Coral Beach Nature Reserve and Conservation area (שמורת טבע חוף האלמוגים) is a nature reserve and national park in the Red Sea, near the city of Eilat in Israel.
 It covers 1.2 km of shore, and is the northernmost shallow water coral reef in the world, and possibly one of the more resilient to climate change.

 It is popular for diving and research, and was founded by the Israel Nature and Parks Authority.
 At the southernmost point of the nature reserve there is the Coral World Underwater Observatory, the first of its kind in the world, and the largest public aquarium in the Middle East.
 It was listed as one of The New York Times' Places to Go in 2019.

+As of 2018, the Eilat coral reef is growing.

+History

+The coral reef in Eilat is unique in many ways.
+It is the northernmost coral reef in the world, and its isolated location in the Gulf of Aqaba, where salinity is higher and there is less water movement than on most days.
+This has enabled the development of many endemic species.
+In the past, the reef covered the entire western shore of the Gulf of Aqaba, and parts of the northern coast, so that its length was over 12 kilometers, but due to human activities it was harmed and the reef has been reduced to a very small area.
+The natural reserve was one of the three best known natural reserves in Israel in 1962.

+The main reserve, Coral Beach Reserve, was established in 1964.
+An adjacent and more southerly reserve, the Eilat South Sea Nature Reserve, was declared in 2002, and a third reserve, Coral Sea Nature Reserve, was declared in 2009.

+The coral reef is the only coral reef in Israel.